 BREAKING DOWN THE ACTION: Temple of Doom's one tiny poker scene occurs while Indy, his prepubescent sidekick Short Round (Ke Huy Quan) and American nightclub singer Willie Scott (Kate Capshaw) decide to make camp while on their way to Pankot Palace.
 Well, there's no TV in the jungles of India, so Indy and Short Round break out a deck for a game of what appears to be three-card draw.
 Unanswered questions: Whose deck was it?
 And how in the hell did it survive the trio's escape from Lao Che's doomed airplane?

 The movie picks the game up near the end of a hand, where Short Round is asking Indy what he has.
 (So annoying.
 Just show your cards!)
 Indy announces he has two sixes -- not "a pair of sixes" but "two sixes," language that forces me to believe that he's more of a casual player.
 Shorty's face lights up.

 "Ah-ha-ha!
 Three aces!" he laughs, showing his hand.
 "Two more games, I have all your money!"
-Short Round is obviously a lousy winner, which makes a lot a sense considering he's wearing a Yankees cap for most of the film.
+Short Round is obviously a lousy winner.
 Also, three aces is a monster in three-card draw.
 Did Shorty really think he might lose that hand?

 The game the two are playing doesn't seem to feature rounds of betting.
 Instead, each hand is played for set stakes, in this case 10 cents.
 When run through an inflation calculator, that comes to $1.64 in today's money.
 It's extremely low stakes, but, hell, Short Round is just some poor Chinese kid whose parents were killed when the Japanese bombed Shanghai, so it's probably big bucks to him.